uvarc/rc-learning/BuildingAndRunning.md

 CMake usually requires the creation of a separate build directory below the top-level directory of the project.
 CMake uses -D flags as the equivalents of many options to configure.
+CMake uses a file called CMakeLists.txt to configure code.
-CMake caches your configuration into a file named CMakeCache.txt -- if you make changes you must remove this file or your changes will be ignored.
-It will be in the build directory if you created one.
+CMake caches your configuration into CMakeCache.txt -- if you make changes you must remove this file.
+It will be in the build directory if you made one.

 #### Useful CMake Flags